Heather Lee Leap

 Eyes to the future...

-Learning that children’s mental and emotional development can be affected in utero sparked my interest in interpersonal neurobiology and how physiological regulation is necessary to resolve emotional and behavioral issues.
 As a long-time mindfulness practitioner, I am always seeking ways to bring mindfulness and self-care into my work supporting families and communities.
-I am currently exploring how Buddhist teachings and Buddhist Psychology can support my work with families.
-I am particularly interested in perinatal mental health, Child-Parent Psychotherapy (CPP), and how support for families both pre- and postnatally can improve outcomes for infants and young children otherwise at risk for emotional or developmental challenges.
+I am particularly interested in perinatal mental health and how support for families both pre- and postnatally can improve outcomes for infants and young children otherwise at risk for emotional or developmental challenges.

 I am passionate about all levels of service: promotion, prevention, intervention, and treatment, and prefer to work in collaborative multidisciplinary teams where I have the flexibility to support families and communities through clinical practice and education.